 What Do You Really Want For Your Writing Career

-Today I wanted to share a quote of the day with you actually from the ancient Roman poet Seneca.
+Today, I want to share a quote with you from the ancient Roman poet, Seneca.

 “Let all your efforts be directed to something, let it keep that end in view.
 It’s not activity that disturbs people, but false conceptions of things that drive them mad.”